This article is written for Google Workspace for Education Administrators.

 6. Click Save.

-Yes, that's it.
+That's it.
 The change shall propagate to your students' Chrome browsers within 24 hours and their existing bookmarklets will no longer work.